Germany 2003 "Petrified forest of Chemnitz"

 fascination petrified wood.
 Some of the silicified trunks from the

-building has been constructed by H&C Tietz in 1912/13 following
+The building was constructed by H&C Tietz in 1912/13 following

 |